 - Server management software

-They also claim to have the most SAP, HANA customers at 2,400.
+They also claim to have the most SAP HANA customers at 2,400.
 They offer hardware for the Oracle DB, and they offer hardware and database as a service for Azure.
 That is all very nice, but why is HPE in this MQ?
-It offers Stonebraker’s Vertica that they bought in 2011, which according to DB engines is the 27th most widely used database.
+It offers Stonebraker’s Vertica that they bought in 2011, which according to DB engines, is the 27th most widely used database.
 Interestingly Vertica is not prominently mentioned on the HPE website.

 Cloudera one of several vendors that add on to the Hadoop software ecosystem (Hadoop is not one thing or a database, but rather a constellation of database things).
 Google is like AWS, a database as a service that also offers proprietary databases like BigQuery and BigTable.
-A DaaS that offers a variety of databases cannot be a Magic Quadrant that is designed to compare different databases.
+A DaaS that provides a variety of databases cannot be a Magic Quadrant that is designed to compare different databases.
 Again, the question of what database being compared comes up.
 What database is Google?
-Actually, what database is Google Cloud is the correct question, as Google is a search engine, Google Cloud is what offers database as a service to customers.
+What database is Google Cloud is the correct question, as Google is a search engine, Google Cloud is what offers database as a service to customers.

 The Bottom Left Quadrant